 Grout is a messy material.
 That means you are bound to have a spill or make a mistake at some point.
 Even the occasional overflow is to be expected if you are using a grouting float over a large surface of tiles.
 When you need to make a quick cleanup or repair on dried grout, a proper grout remover like the QEP Professional Handheld Saw will make the task quick and painless so the finished product is perfect.

 The top pick for the best budget grouting tool is one you don’t know you need until it’s too late.
-While floats, buckets and sponges are necessary for the bulk of a project, every now and then you may find yourself just short of enough grout to finish.
-The Elmer's E873 Tile Grout 6-Ounce Bag is the thing you need when you have a little bit of touching up or a small stretch of space to complete before your project is done.
+While floats, buckets, and sponges are necessary for the bulk of a project, every now and then you may find yourself just short of enough grout to finish the job.
+When that happens, reach for Red Devil Pre-Mixed Tile Grout Squeeze Tube.
+It's just the thing you need when you have a little bit of touching up, or a small stretch of space to complete before your project is done.

-The bag holds enough grout for quick touch-ups and fixes when you don’t... want to make a whole new batch of grout.
+The tube holds 5.5 ounces, which is enough grout for quick touch-ups and fixes when you don’t want to make a whole new batch of grout.
 Just squeeze and push the grout out through the narrow nozzle.
 The exterior resists cracking and shrinking and is moisture/mildew resistant.
-When sealed, you can keep the bag stored for a long period of time if you want something you can grab easily during your next grout-related emergency.
+When sealed, you can keep the tube stored for a long period of time if you want something you can grab easily during your next grout-related emergency.